International Federation of Sports Chiropractic: History

+Credentials granted

-The International Certificate in Sports Chiropractic (ICSC) is the highly-acclaimed and exclusive International Certificate in Sports Chiropractic (ICSC).
-The ICSC is a post-graduate professional qualification in sports chiropractic.
-Depending on the laws of the jurisdiction in which the Doctor practices (ICSC) is a requirement for a chiropractor to participate as a FICS sports chiropractor at an international event.
-Sports Chiropractors must complete their ICSC before being selected to provide care at Sporting Federation Games.
+The International Certificate in Sports Chiropractic (ICSC) offers an International Certificate in Sports Chiropractic (ICSC), a post-graduate professional qualification in sports chiropractic.
+Depending on the laws of the jurisdiction in which the Doctor practices, (ICSC) may be a requirement for a chiropractor to participate as a FICS sports chiropractor at an international event.
+For example, Sports Chiropractors must complete their ICSC before being selected to provide care at Sporting Federation Games.